Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Application Problems

-\Cref{fig:hero_conv} displays the iteration counts for multigrid preconditioned FGMRES, accompanied by the relative time per solution and iteration for each solver type.
+\Cref{fig:hero_conv} showcases the iteration counts for multigrid preconditioned FGMRES, accompanied by the relative time per solution and per iteration for each solver type.
 The top row of~\cref{fig:hero_conv} is associated with the 3D artery problem, discretized with the \ptwopone{} element pair, whereas the bottom row corresponds to the 2D airfoil problem, discretized with \ptwoponedisc{} elements.

-Contrary to preceding numerical results sections, where we typically compare convergence timings against \cMuzawa{} preconditioner timings for the 3D problem, in this section, we compare \cMphHO{}'s timings with those of \cMh{}.
-This is primarily due to the fact that, in elongated domains, the pressure mass matrix does not serve as an effective preconditioner for the pressure Schur complement~\cite{AJanka_2008a,dobrowolski2003lbb}.
-Consequently, the \cMuzawa{} preconditioners' convergence is significantly degraded for the 3D artery problem.
-For the problem sizes presented, the \cMuzawa{} preconditioners require 900--1500 iterations to converge, taking 20--30$\times$ longer than \cMphHO{}.
-Owing to the large discrepancies in iterations and timings, we omit these results and instead compare the performance of \cMphHO{} in relation to \cMh{}.
+For the 3D problem, we compare \cMphHO{} timings against \cMh{} instead of comparing with \cMBTP{}.
+For elongated domains, the pressure mass matrix is ineffective as a preconditioner for the pressure Schur complement~\cite{AJanka_2008a,dobrowolski2003lbb}, leading to poor convergence of \cMBTP{} in the 3D artery problem, where \cMBTP{} requires 900--1500 iterations, taking 20--30 times longer than \cMphHO{}.
+Hence, we instead compare \cMphHO{} to \cMh{}.

-Observing the 3D problem discretized with \ptwopone{}, we note that the defect-correction-based solver \cMphHO{} converges with fewer (or an equivalent number of) iterations when compared to \cMh{}.
-However, the \cMphHO{} solver runtime is approximately 13--25\% faster than the \cMh{}-based solvers.
-This performance improvement is partially attributed to the reduced number of iterations, but it also stems from the fact that each iteration is 15--20\% faster on average than one with \cMh{}.
-Even though \cMh{} and \cMphHO{} share the same number of multigrid levels and perform an identical number of Vanka sweeps per iteration, \cMphHO{} has superior speed.
-This can be credited to the \isoptwopone{} coarse grids being sparser than the \ptwopone{} coarse grids.
-The sparser grids result in more compact algebraic Vanka patches, thereby requiring less computational work related to relaxation.
-Consequently, the \cMphHO{} solver can accommodate larger-sized problems than \cMh{} on equivalent machines.

-For the 2D airfoil problem discretized with \ptwoponedisc{} elements, we assess the performance of the low-order \cMphHLO{} preconditioner against the \cMuzawa{} preconditioner. \cMphHLO{} converges in a third of the iterations required by \cMuzawa{} and is 11--28\% faster, depending on the problem size.
-Even with a 2.5--2.75$\times$ higher cost per iteration, \cMphHLO{}'s significantly lower iteration counts yield faster overall convergence.